FOOD ALLERGY CHART TEMPLATE FOR FREE

 Allergen awareness is a key to food safety

-In addition to creating a food allergy chart, your business must also be keen on increasing allergen awareness among your employees.
+In addition to creating a food allergen chart, your business must also be keen on increasing allergen awareness among your employees.
 All members of your team must be acquainted with what food allergens are, their symptoms, significance, sources, and potential allergens to public health safety.

 Below are some practices you can apply within your food safety team: